Modelling the Stochastic Importation Dynamics and Establishment of Novel Pathogenic Strains using a General Branching Processes Framework: Methods

 \subsection{Internal Disease Dynamics}

-We model the outbreak of a novel strain in a population that is totally using a general Crump-Mode-Jagers (CMJ) branching process as an approximation for the early, linear-growth phase of the epidemic, when depletion of the susceptible population has a negligible impact on the disease dynamics \cite{crump1968general, jagers1975branching}.
+We model the outbreak of a novel strain in a population that is totally susceptible using a general Crump-Mode-Jagers (CMJ) branching process as an approximation for the early, exponential growth phase of the epidemic, when depletion of the susceptible population has a negligible impact on the disease dynamics \cite{crump1968general, jagers1975branching}.
 We further assume that all individuals in the population mix homogeneously and act independently of one another.